janosrusiczki/traxsource-api/README.md

 ## Setup

-There's no configuration, it is deployable to [Heroku](https://www.heroku.com/) as is, it just needs the [mLab](https://mlab.com/) addon.
+There's no configuration, this Ruby on Rails application is deployable to [Heroku](https://www.heroku.com/) as is, it just needs the [mLab](https://mlab.com/) addon.

 ## Response format

-Basically titles on Traxsource are either regular titles or bundles (which are DJ tops, hype charts and the likes).
+Titles on Traxsource are either regular titles or bundles (which are DJ tops, hype charts and the likes).

 ### Regular title